mattkaar/aia-web/docs/syllabus.md

 ### Team Exercises

 The keystone components of AIA are the scenario-based team exercises.
-To complete these hands-on exercises, students will login to the CyberLEAP virtual environment: (<https://cyberleap.cmu.edu>).
+To complete these hands-on exercises, students will login to TopoMojo and/or the CyberLEAP virtual environment: (<https://cyberleap.cmu.edu>), depending on the exercise.
 The TA will brief and debrief students on the objectives, requirements, and solutions for each exercise.
-Teams will have until the following **Monday at 12:00pm ET** to complete each exercise.
+Teams will have until the following **Monday at 4:00pm ET** to complete each exercise.

 ### Group Project

 The goal of the project is to provide a meaningful _learning experience_ (new hands-on lab) for future AIA students.
-By **week 2** of the course, students must select teammates with whom they will co-develop a group project.
-These **4 person** teams will research, integrate, and document a cybersecurity technology instructional lab.
+By **Week 2** of the course, students must select teammates with whom they will co-develop a group project.
+These **3-4 person** teams will research, integrate, and document a cybersecurity technology instructional lab.
 This will include the configuration of virtual machines and developing step-by-step procedures for completing the security or forensics technology best practice.
 Teams can select their own lab topics although instructors can help with topic ideas.
-An instructor checkpoint meeting will take place during **week 8**.
+An instructor checkpoint meeting will take place during **Week 8**.
 Instructors will meet with each team during class to discuss their progress.
 Students must demonstrate that they are at least 50% complete with their project according to their project plan submitted on week 4.

-1.  **Plan:** Teams must submit a 1-2 page group project proposal no later than the start of class on **week 4** of the course.
+1.  **Plan:** Teams must submit a 1-2 page group project proposal no later than the start of class on **Week 4** of the course.
 An exemplar proposal will be provided.

     -   This proposal should first describe the team's technical topic and problem being addressed.
 Next, teams must lay out the planned schedule of development, workload breakdown showing each team member's planned tasks/responsibilities, as well as the planned instructional objectives of their hands-on lab project.

 2.  **Build:** Teams will build their projects using the TopoMojo lab builder interface.
 This will significantly ease the overhead required to create/network the VMs (**max 5)**.
 Your VMs can be bridged to access the Internet during the build phase; however, your final lab must **NOT** require Internet access in its final state.
 Additionally, teams must **NOT** use the bridge-net IP space (10.9.8.0/24) in their project network.
-The TAs will demonstrate how to use bridge-net in class.
+The TA will demonstrate how to use bridge-net in class.

 3.  **Document:** A lab manual must be written clearly and concisely within the TopoMojo Markdown editor.
 Along with step-by-step instructions, this document must also contain instructive, contextual information that describes why the specific steps are being completed.